TRIP-Lab/itinerum-tripkit/README.md

-# itinerum-datakit
+# itinerum-tripkit

 [![Python Version](https://img.shields.io/badge/Python-3.6%7C3.7-blue.svg?style=flat-square)]()

-Documentation for library usage: https://itinerum-datakit.readthedocs.io/
+Documentation for library usage: https://itinerum-tripkit.readthedocs.io/

 This library serves as a bootstrapping framework to process data from the Itinerum platform and hardward GPS loggers in a standardized format.
 It can be used both through Jupyter for exploring data interactively and imported as a module in standalone applications.